Yellowjackets (TV series): Development

-Lyle and Nickerson pitched the series with a 35-minute presentation to 16-17 networks.
+Lyle and Nickerson pitched the series with a 35-minute presentation to 16–17 networks.
 They received offers from five.
 They made a five-season pitch, not with the intent of needing exactly five seasons but to show "how expansive the show and the idea can be", that it was a multi-season story, it was "something that can sort of reinvent itself and change and shift", and that they knew what they wanted it to be and where it was going.
 Lyle said that a number of networks stated that it was a "big swing of an idea" with no IP attached.
 A challenge they faced when pitching was networks being "aware of their brands" and tending to place shows with teenage protagonists into a young adult box.
 Some networks saw the show differently from their concept.
 "Shows about teenagers or that feature teenagers with ambitions to be something other than a classic YA show tend to frighten people a little bit", Lyle noted.
 "They aren't something with a long track record."

 Lyle said the smartest question she heard during the pre-production phase was from HBO's Francesca Orsi and David Levine, who asked, "What are you trying to say with this show?"
 In his answer, Nickerson said they intended to deconstruct the "organizing principles of a society".
 HBO was a contender to purchase the series but ultimately rejected it as they were developing Euphoria, which has teenage protagonists.
 Yellowjackets was sold to The Mark Gordon Company, a production company owned by Entertainment One.
 The project was then pitched to Gary Levine, president of entertainment for Showtime Networks, who was immediately on board.
-The creators said that Showtime supported the "the darker and weirder qualities" of the story.
+The creators said that Showtime supported "the darker and weirder qualities" of the story.
 On May 9, 2018, Showtime announced it had acquired the rights to the series.

 The use of two timelines expanded the exploration of the characters' interpersonal dynamics and the effects of their traumas.
 Although the series was originally set with the crash in the 1970s and the aftermath in the 1990s, both time periods were moved forward so that the crash took place in 1996 and their life as adults in 2021.
 This switch made the setting more familiar to viewers and aided the production in working with one historical era and one contemporary era.
 The showrunners explained cannibalism's role in the story: